 Vitamin D is one of the most common nutrient deficiencies.
 According to the US National Center for Health Statistics, an estimated 70% of US citizens may be considered vitamin D deficient.
 In addition, according to the Journal of Clinical Endocrinology and Metabolism, elderly populations are particularly at risk of vitamin D deficiency, in part because aging depletes our bodies’ natural ability to naturally produce and absorb vitamin D.

 Vitamin D supplements are ideal for people that are looking to maintain or increase their current vitamin D level.
 If you are deficient in vitamin D, a supplement will likely be the quickest and most effective way to increase your vitamin D levels.

 When selecting a vitamin D supplement, you should search for a high quality product with transparent labeling.
 There are two types of vitamin D: D2 (ergocalciferol) and D3 (cholecalciferol).
 If your doctor does not have a preference, you may want to begin with D3 because it is the naturally occurring form and it may raise your vitamin D level more effectively.
-If you have minor to moderate deficiency, a daily dose between 600–1,000 IU will likely work well to negate your deficiency.
+If you have minor to moderate deficiency, a daily dose between 15- 25 mcg (600–1,000 IU) can help restore levels.

 Did you know that natural supplement forms of D3 come from two sources?
 Vegetarian D3 is most commonly derived from sheep lanolin and vegan D3 can be derived from algae.
 These options make it easy to find a high quality supplement that works well for you.